armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 ### Armory Enterprise (Spinnaker)

-Your Armory Enterprise or OSS Spinnaker instance must meet the following requirements:
+Your Armory Enterprise (or OSS Spinnaker) instance must meet the following requirements:

 - Version 2.24 or later (or OSS 1.24 or later)
 - The Armory Agent Plugin installed in your instance.
 The Agent has requirements of its own, which have been included on this page.
 For more information about the Agent requirements, see [Armory Agent for Kubernetes Quickstart Installation]({{< ref "armory-agent-quick#before-you-begin" >}}).
 - A supported Operator or Halyard version.
-For information about what version of Halyard or Operator is supported, see the [release notes]({{< ref "rn-armory-spinnaker" >}}) for your version.
+For information about what version of Halyard or Operator is supported, see the [release notes]({{< ref "rn-armory-spinnaker" >}}) for your Armory Enterprise version.

 ### Networking